acheng742/hw_listeners_cheng_amanda/README.md

 # Resources
 [Link to W3 schools source](https://www.w3schools.com/js/js_htmldom_eventlistener.asp)

-I used this to understand the event listener for resizing of the browser window.
+I used these links to help me understand the event listener for resizing of the browser window.

 # Deductions